- Apply through ERAS

 - Please complete the additional application form.

-- Also, provide an original official medical school transcript directly from the school.
+- Provide an original official medical school transcript directly from the school.
 Scans, emails, and ERAS transcripts are not sufficient substitutes.

 - In addition to this form and the med school transcript, please submit copies of: 1) your medical license; 2) your residency certificate; 3) MPH transcript if applicable.